EricZinda/Perplexity/docs/pxint/pxint0050Conjunctions.md

 When a single predication is passed to `call`, it just gets directly passed on to `call_predication()`.
 Once it fails, we stop.

-Now, a scope-resolved MRS is a *tree*, so to solve it, we do a single call to `call()` and pass the whole tree as `term`.
+Now, a scope-resolved MRS has a *tree* of predications, so to solve it, we do a single call to `call()` and pass the whole tree as `term`.
 But: this function only evaluates either single predications or conjunctions, what makes it able to solve a tree?
 The trick is that predications can have other predications as arguments (i.e. "scopal arguments").
 The scopal arguments build the tree.
 And: the predications with scopal arguments are themselves responsible for solving the scopal arguments.
 How scopal arguments do this is [described in the next topic](pxint0060ScopalArguments).

 To finish this up, let's implement the last predication needed to make the example run and run it: `file_n_of`.
 It is an almost exact copy of `_folder_n_of`:
 ~~~